cj-mills/christianjmills/_posts/2021-7-28-Barracuda-PoseNet-Tutorial-V2-4.md

 ## Overview

+In this post, we will cover how to initialize, modify, and execute the PoseNet models.
+We will also be comparing the relative efficiency of the ResNet50 and MobileNet versions of the model using the GPU and CPU [backends](https://docs.unity3d.com/Packages/com.unity.barracuda@2.1/api/Unity.Barracuda.WorkerFactory.Type.html) for the Barracuda library.

 ## Update `PoseEstimator` Script

+Before we can execute the models, we need to add some new variables and add a new layer to the end of the model.

 ### Add Public Variables

+The ONNX files that we imported into the Assets section in part 1 are automatically converted into Barracuda model assets called [`NNModels`](https://docs.unity3d.com/Packages/com.unity.barracuda@2.1/api/Unity.Barracuda.NNModel.html).
+We need to add a couple `public NNModel` variables for the MobileNet and ResNet models.

+We will also add a `public` [`WorkerFactory.Type`](https://docs.unity3d.com/Packages/com.unity.barracuda@2.1/api/Unity.Barracuda.WorkerFactory.Type.html) variable so that we can switch between the available Barracuda backends while the project is running.

 ```c#
 [Tooltip("The MobileNet model asset file to use when performing inference")]